Dr. Jeremy Ciano

 Active in the American Optometric Association, the Indiana Optometric Association, and the Central Society of the IOA, Dr. Schuetz stays aware of the latest issues in optometry and how to provide the best patient care.

-As a student, Dr. Downey was actively involved in the American Optometric Student Association, where she represented IU on a national level as a Trustee.
-Passionate about volunteerism, Dr. Downey also served as the Vice President of Volunteer Optometric Services to Humanity and was named the Jack Bennett Humanitarian Award recipient for her efforts.
+As a student, Dr. Wilson was actively involved in the American Optometric Student Association, where she represented IU on a national level as a Trustee.
+Passionate about volunteerism, Dr. Wilson also served as the Vice President of Volunteer Optometric Services to Humanity and was named the Jack Bennett Humanitarian Award recipient for her efforts.

-Through her clinical education, Dr. Downey gained extensive experience in the diagnosis and treatment of ocular disease, fitting contact lenses, and working with pediatric patients.
-As a primary care optometrist, who splits her time between RevolutionEYES and Little Eyes, Dr. Downey looks forward to tending to your entire family’s ocular needs.
+Through her clinical education, Dr. Wilson gained extensive experience in the diagnosis and treatment of ocular disease, fitting contact lenses, and working with pediatric patients.
+As a primary care optometrist, who splits her time between RevolutionEYES and Little Eyes, Dr. Wilson looks forward to tending to your entire family’s ocular needs.